Ferdian9991/jeast-whatsapp-api/README.md

 //Event listener that which will be called when connected or authenticated client.ev.message(callback);
-//Event listener that which will be called when some peoples send message client.ev.revokeMe(callback);
+//Event listener that which will be called when some peoples send message client.ev.newMessage(callback);
+//Event listener will be called if new message has been created client.ev.revokeMe(callback);
 //Event listener that which will be called when some peoples revoke to you client.ev.revokeAll(callback);